 5.2.6 Streaming Trace Format

-When streaming trace data individual trace records and their associated length delimeter are carried in the payload of the transport protocol messages Figure 5.2.6.1 illustrates the concept.
+When streaming trace data individual trace records and their associated length delimeter may be framed and are carried in the payload of the transport protocol messages.
+Figure 5.2.6.1 illustrates the concept.